(A) Policy statement and purpose

 A formal complaint is a document filed by a complainant alleging sexual harassment against a respondent and requesting that the school investigate the allegation of sexual harassment.
 The formal complaint must state that, at the time of its filing, the complainant is participating in or attempting to participate in a BGSU education program or activity.

 The document may be a paper or electronic submission that contains the complainants physical or digital signature or otherwise indicates that the complainant is the person filing the formal complaint.
-A complainant may file a formal complaint with the title IX coordinator in person, by mail, by e-mail to http://www.bgsu.edu/titleix, or through the BGSU online report form found on the BGSU website by visiting the title IX or the office of human resources pages.
+A complainant may file a formal complaint with the title IX coordinator in person, by mail, by e-mail to http://www.bgsu.edu/titleix, or through the BGSU online reporting form found on the BGSU website, or by visiting the title IX or the equity and compliance web pages.

 A complainant may also choose not to file a formal complaint.
 If so, BGSU will provide supportive measures but not investigate unless the title IX coordinator determines that signing a formal complaint to initiate an investigation over the wishes of the complainant is not clearly unreasonable in light of the known circumstances.

 The title IX coordinator (after consulting with the chief diversity and belonging officer or designee) may determine that, despite a complainants request, a formal complaint is required to ensure the complainants health and safety or that of the university community.
 If the title IX coordinator makes and documents that determination, the title IX coordinator may then sign and file a formal complaint.
 Signing and filing a formal complaint does not make the title IX coordinator a complainant or a party during the resolution process: the title IX coordinator must continue to comply with requirements for Title IX personnel to be free from a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.